iangreenleaf/techblog/posts/2013-07-04-initial-commit.markdown

 title: Initial Commit
 ---

 I like to start all of my personal "chains" -- blogs, social network accounts, and so on, with a small, unimportant placeholder post.
 I'm not sure why, exactly.
 I could claim it's to see if everything is configured correctly, but that would only be a partial truth.
-It just seems... right.
+I do it because it just seems... right.

 Rather than delve further into my psyche, let me share a neat trick to follow this same practice in Git.
 Every Git repository has a first commit.
 As a matter of religion I have always commented these commits with simply `Initial commit`.
 In the past I would commit some placeholder for the project -- a Rails skeleton, or a Readme, or whatever code I had so far.